hmans/r3f-stage/packages/r3f-stage/README.md

 - If you have multiple examples, it'll provide a navigation UI and a loading indicator while examples are being lazy-loaded.
 - Allows the user to control the current resolution of the renderer, and toggle post-processing effects on and off.
 - Comes with [Leva](https://github.com/pmndrs/leva) for easy user controls.
+- No tracking, analytics, or other externally loaded dependencies.

 ## Usage